govau/content-guide/_accessibility-inclusivity/wcag.md

 [Plain English]({{ site.baseurl }}/writing-style/#plain-english) is beneficial to all readers, but essential for some.

-Level AAA requires a lower secondary education reading level, after removal of proper names and titles.
+Level AAA requires a lower secondary education reading level, after removal of proper names and titles (between 12 to 14 years old).

-We recommend you always aim for a Year 5 reading level (around age 9).
+We recommend you [aim for age 9 readability level]({{ site.baseurl }}/writing-style/#readability) (Australian Grade 3 or Grade 4).
 Don't go above a lower high school reading level.